Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 • You know, I’m happy you’re going to sell your business, but you can’t hang around the house all day.”
 16.47

 • Companies go through transitions also.
-This is something that’s brand new thought to me.20.28
+This is something that’s a brand new thought to me.20.28

 • The easiest address is https://www.suddenmoney.com.
 22.13